msalemor/llm-use-cases/cost-savings.md

 ### 3.3 Trim the Prompt before Completion

-- There are advanced techniques for trimming the Prompt before submitting for Completion.
+- There are advanced techniques for trimming the Prompt before submitting it for Completion.
 - This is particularly important maybe after extracting text from documents like PDFs.
 - Example package:
   - [GPT Trim](https://pypi.org/project/gptrim/)